DackaryMcDab/DabCore/README.md

 # DabCore
 Dabcore

-This is a Piece of Shit WoW Server Emu  based on TrinityCore
+This is a Project is to be used as an open source WoW-Emu for Funservers